PerceptualAlias/comparative-analysis-slam/README.md

 ## SLAM Algorithms Considered
 The project may include analysis of:
-- ORB-SLAM / ORB-SLAM2 / ORB-SLAM3
+- EKF
-- RTAB-Map
+- LOAM
 - GMapping
-- Hector SLAM
+- ACML
 - Cartographer
-- Visual SLAM vs LiDAR-based SLAM

 ---

 ## Datasets
-Commonly used datasets for evaluation:
+Dataset currently in use -
-- KITTI Dataset
+- KITTI - Odometry
-- TUM RGB-D Dataset
-- EuRoC MAV Dataset

-These datasets provide ground truth for fair comparison.

 ---